RCTI: Further developments

 In early 1991, RCTI introduced zweikanalton stereo broadcasts.
 Two years earlier, the station had launched its first news programme, Seputar Jakarta, which later evolved into Seputar Indonesia and eventually Seputar iNews.
 This was the first news programme in Indonesia to include a sign language interpreter for deaf viewers.
 In April 1994, RCTI introduced a teletext service, followed by the introduction of a dual sound feature later that year.
 On 3 June 1995, RCTI aired Indonesia's first three-dimensional (3D) broadcast, featuring the Japanese anime series Nobody’s Boy: Remi.

 RCTI achieved its break-even point in 1992.
 On its fourth anniversary, 24 August 1993, the network received official permission from the government to broadcast nationwide.
 Following this, RCTI rapidly expanded its coverage to cities such as Yogyakarta, Jayapura, Surakarta, Semarang, Banjarmasin, Pontianak, and Batam, among others.
 During this period, RCTI began developing sinetron (soap operas), quiz and game shows, sports programmes, and children’s animated series, targeting audiences across different social groups (though often viewed as catering more to upper-class viewers).
 These efforts contributed to RCTI becoming the highest-rated television network in Indonesia.

-The previous logo of RCTI, used from 24 August 2000 until 19 May 2015.
+The second logo used as a corporate logo (20 August 2000–19 May 2015), and used as an on-air logo and station identification (1 August 2004–19 May 2015).

 The 1997 Asian financial crisis prompted a restructuring of RCTI's management after the network suffered losses estimated at Rp90 billion.
 Despite these challenges, RCTI managed to recover.
 On its 11th anniversary in 2000, the network introduced a redesigned logo, and the digital on-screen graphic position was moved from the upper-right to the upper-left corner of the screen.

 In January 2013, RCTI, MNCTV, and GTV were removed from the cable service First Media due to a carriage dispute, as announced via First Media's official Twitter account.
 A similar dispute occurred with IndiHome’s IPTV service on 8 April 2016, when MNC Media withdrew its channels from all local cable operators due to copyright infringement and contract concerns ahead of UEFA Euro 2016 and the 2016 AFF Championship.

 Since 7 November 2021, RCTI has no longer been available on non-affiliated video-on-demand platforms.
 Its broadcasts are now exclusively available on MNC-owned streaming platforms RCTI+ and Vision+, as part of the company's effort to consolidate its content and digital assets.

 As part of Indonesia's digital television transition, RCTI Jakarta discontinued its PAL analogue broadcasts on 3 November 2022 at 23:59 WIB, following a statement from the Ministry of Communication and Information Technology (Kominfo).
 Unlike TVRI and several other broadcasters, MNC Group initially delayed its analogue switch-off before transitioning to DVB-T2 services later that day.

 Currently, RCTI operates 47 relay stations across Indonesia and reaches over 180 million viewers nationwide.